daviddrysdale/python-phonenumbers/README.md

 * The normal metadata for each region is only loaded on the first time that metadata for that region is needed.

-If you need to ensure that the metadata memory use is accounted for at start of day (i.e. that a subsequent on-demand load of metadata will not cause memory exhaustion):
+If you need to ensure that the metadata memory use is accounted for at start of day (i.e. that a subsequent on-demand load of metadata will not cause a pause or memory exhaustion):

 * Force-load the geocoding metadata by invoking `import phonenumbers.geocoder`.
 * Force-load the carrier metadata by invoking `import phonenumbers.carrier`.